 Prior to the consummation of the IPO, certain trusts affiliated with David Katzman, our Chairman and Chief Executive Officer; Steven Katzman, our Chief Operating Officer; Jordan Katzman and Alexander Fenkell, our co-founders and directors; and certain of their affiliated trusts and entities (collectively, the "Voting Group"), entered into a voting agreement (the "Voting Agreement"), pursuant to which the Voting Group gave David Katzman sole voting, but not dispositive, power over the shares of our Class A and Class B common stock beneficially owned by the Voting Group (the "Voting Group Stock").
 All of our Class B common stock is held by pre-IPO investors who continue to hold units in SDC Financial.
 The Voting Agreement gives David Katzman majority voting power over all matters submitted to stockholders for a vote.
-Mr. Katzman has advised us that he intends to vote all of the shares over which he has voting power, including the Voting Group Stock, in favor of proposals 1 through 3 to be voted on at the Annual Meeting, and in favor of every "1 year" on proposal 4.
+Mr. Katzman has advised us that he intends to vote all of the shares over which he has voting power, including the Voting Group Stock, in favor of proposals 1 through 4 to be voted on at the Annual Meeting.
 Such action will be sufficient to constitute a quorum and to approve these items.